 Adding rewards at the end of each session will help you stick to your goals.
 For example, if you get a faster time you can treat yourself to your favourite food or watch your favourite programme.
 Make sure you look after your body too by rewarding yourself to massages and buying yourself new kit.
 This not only helps you feel more comfortable, but you also have a reason to want to go out and try your new kit.

 - Mix it up

-Don’t always go the same routes, try changing things up by going out with new people and going different distances and routes.
-This will help you to run further and look forward to exploring new places.
-If you always run or cycle on the road maybe try going off road and changing things around, you never know you may prefer it more just check you have the right kit for the job.
+Don’t always do the same routes.
+Try changing things up by going out with new people and doing different distances and routes.
+This will both help you to run further, and look forward to exploring new places.
+If you always run or cycle on the road maybe try going off road and changing things up, you never know you may find you prefer it!
+Just check you have the right kit for the job first.

 - Even a short burst helps

-If you don’t think you have time just pop out for a 10 minute run or cycle it will still help and make you feel so much better afterwards.
-If you only go out quickly make sure you give your all, you may only go for a short time but put everything into that so that you will get the same out of a short burst as you would out of a longer one.
+If you are struggling for time, just pop out for a 10 minute run or cycle.
+It still helps and will make you feel better afterwards.
+If you go out for a short time, make sure you give your all.
+Putting everything into it may mean you get the same out of a short burst as you would out of a longer one.

-Now all you have to do is start…we have shown you these tips so just take the plunge and go for it and remember look forward to the rewards at the end.
-Do it for a charity so that you can have the sponsorship and achievement all going for a good cause it will keep your mind on track and help you to achieve your goals and motivate you to keep going.
+Now all you have to do is start!
+After reading these tips we hope you take the plunge and go for it, and remember to look forward to the rewards at the end.
+Choosing to do sport or exercise for a charity provides the extra bonus of knowing any sponsorship and achievement is going to a great cause.
+It will keep your mind on track and help you to achieve your goals and motivate you to keep going.